pca2/bootcamp/inheritance.md

 - objects: A specific instance of something.
 An email, a cake, a customer help request, etc.
 - classes: A generalization of a type of object.
 They hold shared properties and functions common to all of those objects.

-All objects belong to a class, from which they can inherit properties and methods.
+In Ruby all objects belong to a class, from which they inherit properties and methods.
 Classes in turn can inherit things from another class.
-This hierarchy of class -> subclass -> object creates what's known as a _inheritance chain_ or _inheritance path_.
+This hierarchy of `class -> subclass -> object` creates what's known as a _inheritance chain_ or _inheritance path_.

 | Name | Type | Comments |
 | --- | --- | --- |